 |River Queen Cruises|

-We ended the day by getting an ice cream at Leopolds, which was established here in 1935, and which is currently rated in the top 10 of all ice cream parlors in the U.S. We had Rum Bisque, a totally new flavor to us, and its was as good as rum itself.
+Later in the day, we stopped for a treat at Leopold's, which was established here in 1935, and which is currently rated in the top 10 of all ice cream parlors in the U.S. We had Rum Bisque, a totally new flavor to us, and its was as good as rum itself.
 Wow!